corakroemer/corakroemer.github.io/_pages/about.md

 ---
 ## Education

-Dr Cora F. Krömer studied Romance Philology and European Art History (BA) at Heidelberg University (2012), French-German Studies: Crossboarder Communication and Communication (trinational MA) at Saarland University, University of Lorraine and University of Luxembourg (2014).
+Dr Cora F. Krömer studied Romance Philology and European Art History (BA) at Heidelberg University (2012), French-German Studies: Crossboarder Communication and Collaboration (trinational MA) at Saarland University, University of Lorraine and University of Luxembourg (2014).
 She holds a Ph.D in Romance Studies from Le Mans University and Saarland University (2020).
 For her thesis about reading at the digital age, she analysed online reviews about three fictional works from Babelio, a francophone network for readers.
 The methodology included a MySQL database, the text analysis software Iramuteq and manual annotation in order to detect and classify reading experiences.

-## Research
+## Research interests

-Cora F. Krömer's research focus is on reading in the digital age, reading experiences, reading emotions.
-She is interested in developping her IT and coding skills, mostly in Python and R for data/text analysis and visualisation.
+Cora F. Krömer's research focus is on reading in the digital age, reading experiences and recently reading emotions.
+Her methodological focus is on quantitative methods of text analysis.
+In terms of material, she is focusing on social media posts, e.g. reviews from Babelio, Goodreads and LovelyBooks but also Twitter.
+She is also interested in new forms of scholarly publishing like Jupyter Notebooks.
+She pleads for Open Access/Open Science in the Humanities.

 ## More personal note

 Cora loves reading, cycling, hiking, swimming, painting and sculpting.
+She is also interested in developing her IT and coding skills, mostly in Python and R for data/text analysis and visualisation.

 <!-- Link to HAL, link to Orcid number, link to thesis, link to Zenodo, link to 3L.AM-->